davmre/sigvisa/README.txt

   copy all the csv files into the database directory change to the database directory and then run ctbt3mos.sql from mysql

-- Next, train the priors by calling "python learn.py"
+- Next, compile the sources by calling "python setup.py build_ext --inplace"

-- Now, compile the sources by calling "python setup.py build_ext --inplace"
+- Now, train the priors by calling "python learn.py"

-- Finally, to do inference and store the results into the database call "python netvisa.py"
+- Finally, to do inference and store the results into the database call "python infer.py"

 Directory Layout
 ================